caltechlibrary/git-desktop/_episodes/10-rstudio.md

 >
 > Although we're not going to use it here, there should be a "version control"
 > option on this menu.
 That is what you would click on if you wanted to
-> create a project on your computer by cloning a repository from github.
+> create a project on your computer by cloning a repository from GitHub.
 > If that option is not present, it probably means that RStudio doesn't know
 > where your Git executable is.
 See
 > [this page](https://stat545-ubc.github.io/git03_rstudio-meet-git.html)